kramit/MSU2022/Case Studies/CaseStudy0.md

 ## Contoso Coffee data storage

 Contoso coffee is planning to store a large amount of image information that will be shared with staff members and clients.
 These images will be scans of 35 and 120 film for hipster photography that will be displayed around the coffee shop.
-The storage solution should minimise costs by automatically archiving data onto slower storage when required.
+The storage solution should minimize costs by automatically archiving data onto slower storage when required.
 A SAS key solution should be created for a future image gallery solution to display images on a TV in the Coffee Shop running a small Raspberry Pi solution locally hosting a web page to display the images.
 Bonus points for creating an image display web app.

 ## Contoso Coffee ARM template